Ryder stuns former world champion Jacobs

 Earlier in the night, undefeated Ellie Scotney continued her charge towards a super-bantamweight world title in 2022 with a hard-fought points victory over Argentine Jorgelina Guanini.

-There were also wins for British prospects Shiloh Defreitas - trained by her father and star of TV show Gogglebox Marcus Luther - and super-bantamweight Hopey Price.
+There were also wins for British prospects Shiloh Defreitas - trained by his father and star of TV show Gogglebox Marcus Luther - and super-bantamweight Hopey Price.